dminkovski/tcfy25-copilot-extension-demo/README.md

 ## Overview
 The project consists of two parts.

+### Example Basic Node & Express Server
 1. In the `src` folder exists a very simple and basic node & express server, as well as an openapi.yaml spec.
-2. This simple app is used to demonstrate the chat participants abilities.
+2. This simple app is used to demonstrate the chat participants abilities on working on some application project.
-3. To run the app server, use `npm install` in the root folder and `npm start` to launch the web server.
+3. To run the demo app server, use `npm install` in the root folder and `npm start` to launch it.
+You can see the server running - if you open `http:localhost:3000` in your browser.

+### Main Copilot Extension
+1. In the `.vscode\extensions\rest-api-copilot` lives the custom extension that we can install from our local workspace.
+2. In the following, the Readme guides you on how to install and use it.

 ## Getting Started